ZipVoice-Dialog: Non-Autoregressive Spoken Dialogue Generation with Flow Matching: Preliminary: Flow-Matching TTS

-ZipVoice-Dialog follows the architecture of the monologue TTS model ZipVoice~\cite{zhu2025zipvoice}.
-Therefore, we will briefly introduce ZipVoice in this section.
+ZipVoice-Dialog is based on the flow-matching-based TTS paradigm.
+In this section, we briefly review this architecture, specifically focusing on ZipVoice~\citep{zhu2025zipvoice}, a state-of-the-art monologue TTS model that serves as our foundation.

-In terms of model architecture, ZipVoice consists of a text encoder and a vector field estimator, both employing Zipformer~\cite{yaozipformer} as their backbone.
-An additional pre-trained Vocos~\cite{siuzdak2024vocos} vocoder is used to transform the generated speech features into waveforms.
+In terms of model architecture, ZipVoice comprises a text encoder and a vector field estimator, both of which utilize the Zipformer~\citep{yaozipformer} as their backbone.
+For waveform synthesis, a pre-trained Vocos~\citep{siuzdak2024vocos} vocoder is employed to convert the generated acoustic features into high-fidelity speech.

-ZipVoice is trained using a conditional flow matching (CFM) objective, formulated as a speech infilling task~\cite{le2023voicebox}.
-Given an input tokenized text sequence $y=(y_1, y_2, \ldots, y_N)$, the text encoder produces text features $\hat{y} \in \mathbb{R}^{F \times N}$.
-Then, the average upsampling further expands it in time dimension, assuming each token has the same duration, to form the text condition $z \in \mathbb{R}^{F \times T}$ that has the same frame number $T$ with the corresponding speech feature $x_1 \in \mathbb{R}^{D \times T}$.
+ZipVoice is trained with a conditional flow matching (CFM) objective~\citep{le2023voicebox}.
+And speech infilling task~\citep{le2023voicebox} is adopted to enable zero-shot generation ability.
+Specifically, given an tokenized text sequence $y=(y_1, y_2, \ldots, y_N)$, the text encoder extracts text features $\hat{y} \in \mathbb{R}^{F \times N}$.
+To align with the temporal dimension of the speech features $x_1 \in \mathbb{R}^{D \times T}$, $\hat{y}$ is expanded via average upsampling to form the text condition $z \in \mathbb{R}^{F \times T}$, assuming a uniform duration for each token.

 The model learns to reconstruct masked segments of the speech, defined by a binary mask $m \in \{0, 1\}^{D \times T}$ (where 1 indicates masked positions).
-The inputs of the vector field estimator are the unmasked proportion (speech condition) $(1-m) \odot x_1$, the text condition $z$, and the interpolated noisy feature $x_t = (1-t)x_0 + tx_1$.
-These three inputs are concatenated on the channel dimension.
-The training target of the vector field estimator is $x_1 - x_0$, where $x_0$ denotes random Gaussian noise.
-The training objective is to minimize the following loss:
+The vector field estimator $v_t$ takes three concatenated inputs: the unmasked speech context $(1-m) \odot x_1$, the text condition $z$, and the interpolated noisy features $x_t = (1-t)x_0 + tx_1$, where $t \in [0, 1]$ is the timestep and $x_0 \sim \mathcal{N}(0, I)$.
+The training objective is to minimize the following CFM loss:

-where $t$ is the timestep between 0 and 1.
-And the training loss is also masked with $m$ to discard losses corresponding to speech conditions.
+Note that the loss is computed only over the masked regions $m$ to focus the model on generating the missing speech segments.

-During inference, the duration of the synthesized speech is based on the ratio of token lengths between the target text and the transcription of the speech prompt.
-ZipVoice generates speech features using an Euler ODE solver, along with a time-dependent classifier-free guidance (CFG)~\cite{ho2021classifierfree} strategy.
+During inference, the total duration is estimated based on the token length ratio between the target text and the prompt.
+ZipVoice generates speech features using an Euler ODE solver, along with a time-dependent classifier-free guidance (CFG)~\citep{ho2021classifierfree} strategy.

-ZipVoice achieved SOTA performance in intelligibility, speaker similarity, and naturalness, while maintaining a small model size and fast inference speed.